Top 5 Maximalist Floors for Bold, Expressive Interiors

 Best For:

-Living rooms, bedrooms, basements, and spaces where you want dramatic character with cushioned comfort underfoot.
+Living rooms, bedrooms, basements, and bold open spaces where dramatic, high-variation character does the heavy lifting.

 Pairs Well With: